stuartellis/sve-personal-website/content/articles/prek-containers.md

         pass_filenames: false
 ```

 Here, we use the SHA index digest to specify the version of the image, rather than `latest` or a version tag.
-If a container repository is compromised by an attacker, the attacker may change the image tags to point to images that contain malware.
+If an attacker gains access to the container registry they might change the image tags to point to images that contain malware.
 You can see the SHA digests for a container image in the Web interface of the container registry that publishes it.
-For example, Gitleaks is published to Docker Hub, and the tags are listed on [this page](https://hub.docker.com/r/zricethezav/gitleaks/tags).
+For example, the Gitleaks project publishes images on Docker Hub, and [this page](https://hub.docker.com/r/zricethezav/gitleaks/tags) lists the tags.

 > To avoid issues with different systems using different CPU architectures, use _multi-architecture_ container images where possible.
 If you cannot, container images may run with CPU emulation.
 Docker Desktop automatically emulates the required CPU architecture as needed, but other runtimes like Podman require extra configuration to run images with CPU emulation.

 If a project does not provide a `docker_image` hook, you can copy the configuration for a hook that they publish, and adapt it.
-To convert a hook configuration to use a container image, the `language` must be set to `docker_image` and the entry must start with the required container image, like this:
+To convert a hook configuration to use a container image, set the `language` to `docker_image` and update the entry to start with required container image, like this:

 ```yaml
 entry: zricethezav/gitleaks@sha256:c00b6bd0aeb3071cbcb79009cb16a60dd9e0a7c60e2be9ab65d25e6bc8abbb7f git --pre-commit --redact --staged --verbose